SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 }
 ~~~

-When an edge points to a *private* ACDC, a *Discloser* may choose to use a metadata version of that private ACDC when presenting the, node, `n`, field of that edge prior to acceptance of the terms of disclosure.
-The *Disclosee* can verify the metadata of the private node without the *Discloser* exposing the actual node contents via the actual node SAID or other attributes.

-Private ACDCs (nodes) and private edges may be used in combination to prevent an un-permissioned correlation of the distributed property graph.
+### Node Discovery

-In general lookup of the details of an ACDC reference as a node, `n` field value, in an edge begins with its provided SAID or the SAID of its associated edge sub-block.
-Because a SAID is a cryptographic digest with high collision resistance it provides a universally unique identifier to the referenced ACDC.
+In general, the discovery of the details of an ACDC referenced as a node, `n` field value, in an edge sub-block begins with the node SAID or the SAID of the associated edge sub-block.
+Because a SAID is a cryptographic digest with high collision resistance it provides a universally unique identifier to the referenced ACDC as a node.
 The Discovery of a service endpoint URL that provides database access to a copy of the ACDC may be bootstrapped via an OOBI (Out-Of-Band-Introduction) that links the service endpoint URL to the SAID of the ACDC [[56]].
 Alternatively, the *Issuer* may provide as an attachment at the time of issuance a copy of the referenced ACDC.
 In either case, after a successful exchange, the *Issuee* or recipient of any ACDC will have either a copy or a means of obtaining a copy of any referenced ACDCs as nodes in the edge sections of all ACDCs so chained.
 That Issuee or recipient will then have everything it needs to make a successful disclosure to some other *Disclosee*.
 This is the essence of *percolated* discovery.

 ## Rule Section

 In the compact ACDC examples above, the rule section has been compacted into merely the SAID of that section.
-Suppose that the un-compacted value of the rule section denoted by the top-level `r` field is as follows:
+Suppose that the un-compacted value of the rule section denoted by the top-level rule, `r`, field is as follows:

 ~~~json
 "r":